LAST UPDATED: 1 month ago

 STEP 2: Enter the UNICODE

 I gave the codes above.
-I will use U+FDFD for the Basmallah (“In the name of Allah…”):
+I will use the unicode U+FDFD for the Basmallah (“In the name of Allah…”):

 STEP 3: Copy and finally paste it where you want it